HeraclesWang/OSKGC/README.md

 # OSKGC: A benchmark for Ontology Schema-based Knowledge Graph Construction from text

 OSKGC is a benchmark dataset designed for knowledge graph construction based on a predefined ontology schema.
 The primary task formulation it supports is a novel setting proposed in our paper, where information is extracted from input text and constructed into a knowledge graph under the constraints of a predefined ontology schema.
 Unlike conventional knowledge graph construction tasks, OSKGC requires the constructed knowledge graph to maintain both textual accuracy and ontological structural conformity, necessitating evaluation at both triple-level and schema-level.
 This enables enriching existing knowledge graphs with new textual information without altering their fundamental structure.
-We provide baseline methods under both pipeline and joint extraction settings, experimenting with several mainstream locally-deployable LLMs and commercial LLMs.
+We provide baseline methods under both pipeline and joint extraction settings, experimenting with several mainstream locally-deployable LLMs and proprietary LLMs.

 ## Dataset Composition